MicrosoftDocs/msteams-docs/msteams-platform/resources/teams-contributor-reference.md

 > &emsp;&#x2714; Use a relative path that begins with a forward slash.<br>
 > &emsp;&#x2714; Don't include the file extension. <br>
 > Ex:  **/docset/address-to-file-location** —> `[Use the Microsoft Graph API to work with Microsoft Teams](/graph/api/resources/teams-api-overview)`<br><br>
-> To reference an page outside of the Microsoft Docs library, such as GitHub, use the full file path.<br>
+> To reference a page outside of the Microsoft Docs library, such as GitHub, use the full file path.<br>

 ## Code Samples and Snippets